kartoza/bims-website/docs/src/administrator/biodiversity-data/manage-admin-tables.md

 ## BIMS: Non-biodiversity layers

-Here you manage the order that spatial layers are shown.
-This includes viewing and/or editing the order, name, Wms url and Wms layer name.
-By clicking on the order, the details of the layer can be viewed and edited.
-Only administrators experienced in geocontext and GIS should edit this as it links directly to these components.
+Here you manage the order that spatial layers are shown - it is more easily managed in the Layer upload, Styling and Spatial filter > Add Spatial filter section of BIMS.

 ![Non-biodiversity layers 1](img/non-biodiversity-layers-1.png)